carlosal1015/Chem563/README.md

 ### 1. How to run notebooks?

-We will use JupyterHub at ISU with environment and all relevant python package conveniently pre-installed for us. <br>**Login [here](https://www.hpc.iastate.edu/guides/classroom-hpc-cluster/jupyterhub) and start running notebooks.** Alternatively you have the following options:
+We will use JupyterHub at ISU with environment and all relevant python package conveniently pre-installed for us. <br>**Login [here](https://www.hpc.iastate.edu/guides/classroom-hpc-cluster/jupyterhub) and start running notebooks.** From a terminal you can login using `yourname` NetID:  ssh yourname@hpc-class.its.iastate.edu

+Alternatively you have the following options:

 - Launch the binder and run the notebooks in the cloud (change won't be saved unless you download notebooks).